Cyp9715/CPPReference/README.md

     + HKDF

 - cyp::image
-    + At the moment, have a code that can capture images simply (BMP, PNG).
+    + At the moment, have a code that can capture images simply (BMP, PNG). (will be changed to use OpenCV code in the future.)

 - cyp::string
     + makes the std::string easier to use.